 Some Successful Experiential Marketing Examples

-✅ Coca-Cola – Instead of a long-established and accepted vending machine, Coca-Cola installed machines that gave out free drinks, flowers and even pizzas when customers interacted with them — this was prescient at its best.
+✅ Coca-Cola – Instead of a traditional vending machine, Coca-Cola installed machines that gave out free drinks, flowers and even pizzas when customers interacted with them — this was forward-thinking at its best.
 This made it an immediate hit and a viral hit.

-✅ IKEA’s Sleepover Event – IKEA asked one hundred customers to spend the night in their showrooms, with bedtime stories and individualized bedding.
-It was a memorable way to showcase their products in a fun, engrossing manner.
+✅ IKEA’s Sleepover Event – IKEA asked one hundred customers to spend the night in their showrooms, with bedtime stories and personalized bedding.
+It was a great way to showcase their products in a fun, immersive manner.

-✅ Nike’s Run Houses – Nike opened up “pop-up running houses” all around the country where runners could try out new shoes and track their while competing in —all in an uplifting high-energy environment.
+✅ Nike’s Run Houses – Nike opened up “pop-up running houses” all around the country where runners could try out new shoes and track their progress while competing in challenges—all in an uplifting high-energy environment.

 If brands can sell ice to Eskimos by making it an experience, they can sell anything to anyone with the right experiential strategy